hanuor/android-kotlin-samples/README.md

 # Android + ~~Java~~ Kotlin
+Android Kotlin samples
+____

-Get started with the new official language for Android development - Kotlin.
+Get started with the new official language for Android app development - Kotlin.
 #### Code samples, instructions and much more

 ## Getting started